-The quality of the cooperation and communication between the participating organisations, as well as with other relevant stakeholders;
+The extent to which the plan for cooperation and communication between the participants of group(s), participating organisations, as well as with other relevant stakeholders provides a supporting framework for the management of the project.

-The proposal should show that participating organisations have established and will run a cohesive consortium with active involvement of all partners and with common goals to be achieved.
+The expert should assess the extent to which the proposal shows that participating organisations have established and will run a cohesive consortium (if relevant) with active involvement of all partners and with common goals to be achieved.

-The following factors should be taken into consideration during the assessment:
+The expert should take the following factors into consideration during the assessment:

-- the level of networking, cooperation and commitment of each participating organisation in the project; - the means of communication and cooperation (including use of digital tools) - the profile and background of participating organisations when the nature or target of the activity would necessitate the possession of certain qualifications or activities in certain areas (e.g. youth work); - a clear and commonly agreed definition of roles and tasks of each participating organisation involved in the project; - the capacity of the consortium to ensure effective follow-up and dissemination of the results achieved through the project; - in case of inclusion projects, the capacity and expertise of the consortium to support (where needed) staff or learners with special needs or fewer opportunities.
+- the level of networking, cooperation and commitment of each participating organisation in the project. - the means of communication and cooperation (including use of digital tools). - the profile and background of participating organisations when the nature or target of the activity would necessitate the possession of certain qualifications or activities in certain areas (e.g. youth work).

-The quality of measures for evaluating the different phases and outcomes of the project;

-The proposal shows that participating organisations have put in place measures to evaluate the different phases of the project and to carry out a final evaluation of the activities and their outcomes.

-The final evaluation will make it possible to assess whether the objectives of the activities/project have been achieved and the expectations of the participating organisations and participants have been met.
-Besides the final evaluation, the proposal shows that participating organisations will monitor the implementation of the mobility activities to ensure the smooth running of the project and fine-tuning, if necessary

-The appropriateness and quality of measures aimed at disseminating the outcomes of the project within and outside the participating organisations.

-This element focuses on participating organisations have reflected together on measures aimed at enhancing the visibility of their project and the visibility of the Erasmus+Programme in general.
-The expert should look also at how each participating organisation will put in place measures to disseminate and exploit the results of the project, including its learning outcomes for the benefit of all actors involved.
+a clear and commonly agreed definition of roles and tasks of each participating organisation involved in the project. the capacity of the consortium to ensure effective follow-up and dissemination of the results achieved through the project. in case of inclusion projects, the capacity and expertise of the consortium to support (where needed) staff or learners with special needs or fewer opportunities.
+The extent to which the applicant has proposed an appropriate way of evaluating the different phases and outcomes of the project in relation to its objectives.
+The expert should verify that the proposal shows that participating organisations have put in place measures to evaluate the outcomes of project activities.
+The expert should also verify that the proposal foresees a final evaluation that will make it possible to assess whether the objectives of the activities/project have been achieved and the expectations of the participating organisations and participants have been met.
+Besides plans for such a final evaluation, the expert should check that the proposal shows that participating organisations will monitor the implementation of the project activities to ensure the smooth running of the project and finetuning, if necessary.
+The extent to which the applicant has proposed an appropriate way of disseminating project outcomes within and outside the participating organisations.
+The expert will assess how the participating organisations have reflected together on measures aimed at enhancing the visibility of their project and the visibility of the Erasmus+ Programme in general.
+The expert should look also at how each participating organisation will put in place measures to disseminate and exploit the results of the project, including its learning outcomes for the benefit of all actors involved. incorporates measures aimed at The expert should assess the extent to which the project incorporates mechanisms and/or activities or develops practices that have the potential to survive the duration of the funding (i.e. remain operational even after the initial lifetime of the project has expired).